-Anne-Mie Van Kerckhoven (AMVK), combines different, seemingly disparate media to create complex installations.
-She does drawings, paintings, performances, computer animations and video installations.
-Recurring themes are the relationships between man and animal, between intelligence and intuition, and between human creativity and artificial intelligence.
-For AMVK, art functions as a tool of social critique.
+Anne-Mie Van Kerckhoven (AMVK) combines different, seemingly disparate media to create complex installations.
+She creates drawings, paintings, performances, computer animations and video installations.
+Recurring themes are the relationships between man and animal, intelligence and intuition, and human creativity and artificial intelligence.
+For Anne-Mie van Kerckhoven, art functions as a tool of social critique.
 She questions existing power structures in the art world and in society in general.
-AMVK believes in the therapeutic possibilities of art: she underlines the healing capabilities of art and the possibility of making a constructive difference.
+She also believes in the therapeutic possibilities of art: she underlines the healing capabilities of art and the possibility of making a constructive difference.